alex-ball/beamerswitch/README.md

 There is an example file that demonstrates the features of the class.
 The class itself depends only on packages easily available through TeX distributions and CTAN.
-One feature relies on `latexmk` though you could work around that if you have the patience.
+One feature relies on `latexmk` though you can work around that if you have the patience.

 Note that the zip file on the [Releases] page on GitHub contains all the files